-Ranking Factor #3: Mobile First User Experience
+Ranking Factor #4: Mobile-First User Experience

-The search engine optimization industry has come a long way, and so have the many Google ranking factors that impact it.
-Today in 2018, if you want your website to rank above your competitors, you need to worry more about its user experience than other smaller aspects.
+Today in 2022, if you want your website to rank above your competitors, you need to worry more about its user experience than other smaller aspects.

 In fact, the reason why Google created it’s now infamous RankBrain algorithm was to de-rank websites that don’t offer their visitors a great user experience.

 As a result, Google’s index now gives preference to the mobile version of a website (against its desktop version) when it comes to crawling it.

 In order to give your visitors a great user experience and gain more brownie points in the eyes of Google, make sure you focus on improving your site’s:

 The search engine has made it clear that beginning in July 2018, it will consider page speed as a ranking factor when it comes to mobile searches.

 The question is, how fast should a website load?
 The faster, the better.
 But technically speaking, a mobile site should load in two seconds or less.

-Also, slow pages can make people spend less time on your page or leave it all together, leading to a higher bounce rate.
+Also, slow pages can make people spend less time on your page or leave it altogether, leading to a higher bounce rate.